hanze-hbo-ict/programming2/docs/exercise4.md

 Out `DNA`-class will be relatively simple; it needs to be able to fulfill the following five functional requirements:

 1. When creating an object of type `DNA`, a string of nucleotides must be provided.
-This string should *only* contain the characters `A`, `C`, `T`, `G` and the total length should be a multple of three.
+This string should *only* contain the characters `A`, `C`, `T`, `G` and the total length should be a multiple of three.

 2. When an object of `DNA` is printed, it should print out the complete string of DNA that is stored in its memory.